 PUBLIC NOTICE - Alexandra Bridge closed to motorists

-GATINEAU, QC, Jan.
-28, 2022 /CNW/ - The Alexandra Bridge currently has a load restriction applied to all types of vehicles.
-Out of an abundance of caution and safety due to a planned protest taking place this weekend in Ottawa, Public Services and Procurement Canada wishes to advise motorists that the Alexandra Bridge will be closed to vehicular traffic until further notice, starting on:
+GATINEAU, QC, Feb.
+3, 2022 /CNW/ - The Alexandra Bridge currently has a 27-tonne load restriction applied to all types of vehicles.
+Out of an abundance of caution and safety due to an ongoing demonstration taking place in Ottawa that started on January 28, Public Services and Procurement Canada (PSPC) wishes to advise motorists that the Alexandra Bridge will continue to be closed to vehicular traffic except on:

+- Thursday, February 3, and Friday, February 4, from 6 to 10 am, the Ottawa-bound lane will be open to vehicular traffic.

-During this period, the boardwalk will be closed and pedestrians and cyclists will use the centre lane.
+Also, on Saturday, February 5, and Sunday, February 6, the boardwalk lane will be closed and pedestrians and cyclists will use the centre lane.

 Follow us on Twitter